tombensve/MarkdownDoc/Editor/docs/MarkdownDoc-Editor.md

 ### By Oracle

 This editor uses the standard Swing component JTextPane.
 This is unfortunately not an optimal component.
 Specially for styling it gets slow for large documents.
 In earlier versions of Java 7 this component had a word wrap problem when deleting text either using backspace or cutting text.
-In that case it rerendered the text screwing up the format until new text was entered again. _As of update 60 this bug is fixed_, but other new bugs have been added.
-They are however smaller and don't occur so often, and are only visual.
+In that case it rerendered the text screwing up the format until new text was entered again. _As of Java 8 this bug is fixed_, but other new bugs have been added.
+They are however smaller and don't occur so often.